chenkelmann/actuarius/README.md

 #About Actuarius#
 Actuarius is a Markdown Processor written in Scala using parser combinators.
-For detailled information, (head over to the Actuarius Wiki)[https://github.com/chenkelmann/actuarius/wiki].
+For detailled information, [head over to the Actuarius Wiki](https://github.com/chenkelmann/actuarius/wiki).

 The project homepage can be found on github: https://github.com/chenkelmann/actuarius

-(To try Actuarius out, you can use the web dingus on my home page.)[http://henkelmann.eu/projects/actuarius/dingus].
+[To try Actuarius out, you can use the web dingus on my home page.](http://henkelmann.eu/projects/actuarius/dingus).
 (The web preview is currently broken but will be fixed (hopefully) soon.)

 #License#
 Actuarius is licensed under the 3-clause BSD license.
 For details see the `LICENSE` file that comes with the source.

 #Compatibility#
 Actuarius tries to stay as close to the original Markdown syntax definition as possible.
 There were however some quirks in the original Markdown I did not like.
 I wrote Actuarius as a Markdown processor for my homebrew blog engine, so I took the liberty to diverge slightly from the way the original Markdown works.
-The details are explained (in the respective article in the Actuarius Wiki)[https://github.com/chenkelmann/actuarius/wiki/Differences-Between-Actuarius-And-Standard-Markdown]
+The details are explained [in the respective article in the Actuarius Wiki](https://github.com/chenkelmann/actuarius/wiki/Differences-Between-Actuarius-And-Standard-Markdown)

 #Maven#